light-ski/turborepo-remix-template/README.md

 ```

 1. Set up a local database by installing [Postgres.app](https://postgresapp.com/).
 The default database connection URL is `postgresql://postgres:example@localhost:5432/DB_NAME`
 1. Set `DATABASE_URL` and `DIRECT_URL` in both `.env` files to the connection URL.
 Note that you'll need to do this in all of the .env files you copied above.
+If you're not using [connection pooling](https://www.prisma.io/docs/guides/database/supabase) with your database provider, you can ignore `DIRECT_URL`.
 1. Migrate your database to the current state by doing:

 ```sh